 I’ve studied the effects of indoor air quality and CO2 enough to know that getting this right in our sauna will make for a much more enjoyable and beneficial experience for me and guests and be well worth the investment of time and money.
 To better understand what’s happening I’m hoping to embark on a bit of further analysis.
 The goal is to better understand heat, fresh air ventilation and how they interact in a sauna.
 This will involve several elements.

 Temp logger and probes.
 I have a two port logger and probes but I’d ideally want 6 or 8 probes so that I can consistently track temps across many tests and routine sauna sessions.
-Test points might include; 3” below ceiling directly over heater (UL thermostat location), 12” below ceiling & 12-20” to side of heater (EU thermostat location), 2 or more seating locations at bather’s head height (1m above seat), foot bench, some lower point.
-Air for ventilation has the potential to create temperature problems so it’s critical to monitor temps with various ventilation schemes.
+Test points might include; 3” below ceiling directly over heater (UL’s U.S. thermostat location), 12” below ceiling & 12-20” to side of heater (EU thermostat location), 2 or more seating locations at bather’s head height (1m above seat), foot bench, some lower point.
+Ventilation has the potential to create temperature problems but it can also help to distribute heat more evenly and reduce cold feet so it’s critical to monitor temps with various ventilation schemes.

 Ideally I’ll have enough that they can be consistent through numerous tests and routine sauna sessions without moving any.
 Even so I’ll do some sessions with probes all along seating areas to better understand these differences and arrayed from ceiling to floor to better understand stratification.

 These loggers are accurate to ±0.5°c which is much better than typical thermometers and thermostats that can be off by ±7°c or much more.